Anaminus/roblox-data/README.md

 	A folder that contains systems for generating data, in various languages.
 	Each subdirectory holds files for a single programming language.

-- `data`

-	A folder that contains the actual generated data.
-Each subdirectory contains the same data, but in a specific format.

 - `info`

 	Contains information about each format, such as schematics.